 Most of the region’s highest-ranked universities are found either in the north, in Egypt, or at the far south, in South Africa – but a growing number of other African nations are also attaining greater visibility in the higher education world.

 The two highest African entries in the QS World University Rankings for 2014/15 are both South African: the University of Cape Town (141st in the world) and the University of The Witwatersrand (318th).
 Five more South African universities are featured: Stellenbosch University, the University of Pretoria, the University of Kwazulu-Natal, Rhodes University and the University of Johannesburg.

 Apart from South Africa and Egypt, other African countries which feature in the QS World University Rankings are Uganda, Tanzania, Ghana and Kenya.

-Read our country guides for more detailed information about studying in Africa.
+Read our country guides (listed above) for more detailed information about studying in Africa.